SnootyMonkey/Falkland-CMS/README.md

 ## Quick Start - Heroku

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013 and quick start instructions for Heroku will be available then.

 ## Local Installation

 Most of Falkland's dependencies are internal, meaning Leiningen will handle getting them for you.
 There are a few exceptions: